Which Auto Insurance Company Is Better – Progressive or Allstate?

 Allstate’s AM Best rating is an A+.

 Today, both companies are targeting similar market segments.
-They both want to write insurance for the “preferred” segment, which is basically people without driving accidents or violations in the last few years, good credit, and a home to insure in addition to the auto.
+They both want to write insurance for the “preferred” segment, which is basically people without driving accidents or violations in the last few years, good credit, and a house to insure in addition to the auto.

 However, Progressive still also attracts drivers with bad driving histories.
-There isn’t a driver that Progressive won’t insure, although that doesn’t mean the premium will always be low.
+There isn’t a driver that Progressive won’t insure, although that doesn’t mean the premium will always be affordable.
 But for a price, anyone can get auto insurance through Progressive.

-Progressive vs Allstate Comparison
+Progressive vs. Allstate Comparison

 Both Progressive and Allstate offer a multitude of discounts and have millions of happy customers.
 They both have strong brands and reach their customers in multiple ways.
 Their approach and specific discounts could give the edge for your specific circumstances.